sfumsu/msu-minutes/README.md

 This repository archives the meeting minutes of the Mathematics Student Union (MSU) as of September 2019.

-The LaTeX/PDF files are dated by reference to the date of the meeting.
+The LaTeX/PDF files in each folder are dated by reference to the date of the meeting.

 #### Resources